skohub-io/skohub-reconcile/README.md

 monitor the processes with `monit`.

 ## Credits
-The project to add a Reconciliation Service to SkoHub has been initiated by Andreas Wagner and carried out in cooperation with hbz in 2021/2022.
+The project to add a Reconciliation Service to SkoHub has been initiated by Andreas Wagner and carried out in cooperation with the [SkoHub.io team](https://github.com/skohub-io) in 2021/2022.